serhan-yilmaz/serhan-yilmaz.github.io/misc/principles.md

 The goal of this writing is to summarize a set of rules that I believe to be important and beneficial to follow while making personal decisions.
 Most are obvious principles, but they are sometimes overlooked.
 So, I believe it is helpful to remember and repeat what's important.

+Overall, this is meant to be a practical guide, aiming for what is best personally and "what can help", rather than prescribing morals on "what should" and what is best for the society.

+To explain my view with an analogy: Principles serve as a compass that, in the absence of light and when faced with uncertainty, can help find the right way without getting lost.

-With that, the first principle and a disclaimer to follow:
+With that in mind, the first principle and a disclaimer to follow:

 ##### Principle of Advice